 Since 1979, 1628 babies have been born to HIV seropositive mothers in the UK.
 An anonymous screening programme in 1997 found 265 babies born to HIV infected women: 195 in London, 14 in Scotland and 56 elsewhere.
 Of the approximately 200 births to test positive women in London in 1998, 23 babies (around 18%) were themselves found to test positive.

 An American article, questioning the accuracy of HIV tests, listed 63 factors known to cause false-positive HIV antibody test results.
-They include: Herpes simplex, pregnancy in multiparous women, tetanus vaccination, cold or flu!3 (see also box page X).
+They include: Herpes simplex, pregnancy in multiparous women, tetanus vaccination, cold or flu! (see table below).

 It has been estimated that outside London there will be approximately 1 in 6.000 women who will have a true positive test.
-In an area of low incidence with 3.500 births a year it has been calculated that there will be I true positive every three years and between 3 and 11false positives each year!
-4
+In an area of low incidence with 3.500 births a year it has been calculated that there will be I true positive every three years and between 3 and 11 false positives each year!

 In my area in Buckinghamshire there has been only one case of HIV infection detected.
 But the Trust has rushed to implement these screening programmes.
 When I raised the question of the counselling skills of the midwives I was informed that they have been signed up for a day's course!
 I wondered at the costs of implementing this programme and also at the risks of misdiagnosis.